Frequently Asked Questions (FAQ's)

 How does the consultant get paid?

-The pay rate is agreed upon in advance between Staff IT and the consultant.
-Once a time sheet is submitted, it is processed for payroll and Staff IT pays the consultant the following week.
+The pay rate is agreed upon in advance between OperationIT, formerly Staff IT, and the consultant.
+Once a time sheet is submitted, it is processed for payroll and OperationIT, formerly Staff IT, pays the consultant the following week.

 Do I have to provide any benefits for the consultant?